 Warrenton home prices are not only among the most expensive in Virginia, but Warrenton real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Warrenton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Warrenton are a mix of both white- and blue-collar jobs.
-Overall, Warrenton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Warrenton who work in management occupations (14.55%), office and administrative support (11.96%), and food service (8.09%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Warrenton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Warrenton is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Warrenton who work in management occupations (16.16%), office and administrative support (10.27%), and food service (7.75%).

 Also of interest is that Warrenton has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Warrenton in 2018 was $39,457, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $157,828 for a family of four.
+The per capita income in Warrenton in 2018 was $37,031, which is upper middle income relative to Virginia and the nation.
+This equates to an annual income of $148,124 for a family of four.
 However, Warrenton contains both very wealthy and poor people as well.

 The most common language spoken in Warrenton is English.
 Other important languages spoken here include Spanish and African languages.